webmastersmith/WGU_Cloud_Computing/D427_Data_Management_Applications/Data_Management_Applications.md

 -- all have same results.
 SHOW COLUMNS FROM table_name;
 EXPLAIN table_name;
-SHOW CREATE TABLE table_name; -- view all table contraints.
+SHOW CREATE TABLE table_name; -- view all table constraints.

 -- Correct way to query.
 SELECT * FROM table_name